Getting Started

 Your job is now able to be started and stopped manually by a system administrator, however you also probably want it to be started and stopped automatically when events are emitted.

-The primary event emitted by upstart is startup which is
+The primary event emitted by upstart is startup

 when the machine is first started (without writable filesystems or networking).